Malcolmnixon/GodotXRHandPoseDetector/README.md

 ### Add Hand Pose Detectors

 Add Hand Pose Detector nodes into the scene - one for each hand.

 ![Add Hand Pose Detectors](/docs/add_hand_pose_detectors.png)

 Configure the hand pose detectors with the pose-set to detect, and the hand tracker to monitor.

 ![Hand Pose Detector Settings](/docs/hand_pose_detector_settings.png)

-Connect the hand pose detector signals as desired
+Connect the hand pose detector signals as desired.

 ![Hand Pose Detector Signals](/docs/hand_pose_detector_signals.png)

 ## Custom Hand Poses

+This section describes the process of creatnig custom hand poses.
+Additionally the [Creating Custom Hand Poses](https://youtu.be/xB1TJXy77fI) video walks through the process.

 New hand poses can be made by creating new Hand Pose Resource instances.

 ![Hand Pose Resource](/docs/hand_pose_resource.png)

 Hand Pose Resources consist of: